-Whether you are looking for reasons to justify the cost of upgrading or you are more interested in reasons to love the current version, check out Tokerud Domain’s FileMaker tab.
+Whether you are looking for reasons to justify the cost of upgrading or you are more interested in reasons to love the current version, check out Tokerud Domain's FileMaker Kingdom.
+We just recently removed some of the older entries (pre version 7).
 Each upgrade of FileMaker Pro has delivered new features for users and developers alike.

 Feel free to contact Janet if you have questions.